Battle of Zinjibar (2011–2012): Final offensive (12 May – 12 June 2012)

 Resolve to defeat Ansar al-Sharia was increased following a suicide bombing in Sanaa on 21 May which killed nearly 100 soldiers.
-Government forces advanced into and secured several parts of the central and northern neighborhoods of Zinjibar, including a stadium and government buildings on 23 May.
-Further advances were made on 26 May, with the 25th Mechanized Brigade capturing the northeastern neighbourhoods of Maraqid and Mashqasa, while killing 20 militants and seizing their equipment.
-By end of the month, the 25th Mechanized Brigade, 39th Armoured Brigade and local Popular Committees had managed to recapture all militant-held positions in the east of Zinjibar.
-62 militants, including Somali foreign fighters, were believed to have been killed in the fighting, while dozens were wounded and many more fled.
+Government forces advanced into several parts of the central and northern neighborhoods of Zinjibar on 23 May, including a stadium and government buildings.
+Further advances were made on 26 May, with the 25th Mechanized Brigade capturing the northeastern neighbourhoods of Maraqid and Mashqasa while killing 20 militants and seizing their equipment.
+By end of the month, the 25th Mechanized Brigade, the 39th Armoured Brigade and tribal fighters (organized into Popular Committees) had managed to recapture all militant-held positions in eastern Zinjibar.
+62 militants were believed to have been killed in the fighting, while dozens were wounded and many more fled.
 The 135th Infantry Brigade had also made significant advances towards Jaar.

-As Yemeni forces made inroads into central Zinjibar, Ansar al-Sharia attempted to attack army positions at the Central Bank and other government institutions on 3 June.
+Army forces conducted a maneuver which had "concentrically squeezed Zinjibar" from 3 June onwards.
+The Republican Guard was ordered to take a central role in the final stretch of recapturing the city.
+An army officer said government forces controlled most of the city's outskirts but not its center, and were attempting to secure the remaining northwestern entrances to "cut it off from Jaar and Shaqra."
+As Yemeni forces made inroads into central Zinjibar on 3 June, Ansar al-Sharia attempted to attack army positions at the Central Bank and other government institutions.
 Clashes in the central streets lasted for two hours and resulted in the army successfully repelling the militants, killing six while losing two soldiers.
-A 25th Mechanized Brigade officer said that "The army is controlling most of Zinjibar's outskirts" but not its center, as it was still attempting to secure the remaining northwestern entrances to the city to "cut it off from Jaar and Shaqra."
-Ansar al-Sharia began to increasingly utilize suicide bombers to impede the offensive as it progressed.
-On 4 June, two bombers had attempted to attack army positions east of the city, but were stopped and only managed to kill four tribal fighters.
+As more territory was secured, Ansar al-Sharia began to employ a guerilla strategy, constantly shifting positions in small cells and increasingly utilizing suicide bombers to impede the offensive.
+Two bombers had attempted to attack army positions east of the city on 4 June, but were stopped and only managed to kill four tribal fighters.
 Later in the day, Yemeni forces killed at least 23 militants entering from northern Zinjibar and from the southeast in al-Kawd.